Yosoyepa/geolocation-app/docs/README.md

 ## Project Overview

-This is a comprehensive geolocation tracking system built with a Node.js backend, PostgreSQL database, and React Native mobile application.
-The system provides real-time location tracking, user authentication, device management, and geofencing capabilities.
+This is a comprehensive geolocation tracking system built with a Node.js backend, PostgreSQL database, and **Flutter mobile application**.
+The system provides real-time location tracking, user authentication, device management, and interactive mapping capabilities with Socket.IO real-time communication.

 ## Architecture